Lesson Design for 2019/20

 What is involved?

-Participants attend a meeting for one day per term with all the other schools in the Work Group.
+Participants attend a meeting for the equivalent of one day per term with all the other schools in the Work Group.

 Participants should gain a deep understanding of the elements of effective lesson design and how the big ideas of mastery influence this, particularly regarding small steps of learning.
 They will be able to make good decisions about what to include or leave out, and when to supplement the materials with their own.